Georgi Asparuhov: Beginnings at Levski

 Asparuhov began his senior career at Levski Sofia in the end of 1959–60 season at the age of 17.
 He made his debut on 5 June 1960 in a 1–0 home loss against Lokomotiv Sofia, coming on as a second-half substitute.
 His first senior goal came during the following campaign when he scored in a 1–1 away draw against Botev Plovdiv on 28 September 1960.

 Botev Plovdiv

+From 1961 to 1963, Asparuhov played for Botev Plovdiv, where he completed his military service.
+With the club, he won his first senior trophy, the Bulgarian Cup in 1962, and finished as runner-up in the Bulgarian championship in 1963.

-In January 1962, Asparuhov joined Botev Plovdiv where he won 1961–62 Bulgarian Cup a few months later.
-On 13 September 1962, he marked his European debut away at Steaua București with two goals, but Botev lost the game 3–2 in their preliminary round first leg tie of 1962–63 Cup Winners' Cup.
-A week later, in the second leg of Botev's European tie against Steaua, Asparuhov scored his first-ever hat-trick in a resounding 5–1 home victory.
-He also scored in a 4–0 away win over Shamrock Rovers on 24 October 1962 and became a top scorer of the tournament with 6 goals.
+Asparuhov made his European debut with Botev on 13 September 1962, scoring twice away against Steaua București in the first leg of their preliminary-round tie in the 1962–63 Cup Winners' Cup, although Botev lost 3–2.
+A week later, in the return leg in Plovdiv, he scored his first-ever hat-trick in a resounding 5–1 victory.
+He also scored in Botev's 4–0 away win over Shamrock Rovers on 24 October 1962.

+Botev went on to reach the quarter-finals of the competition, becoming the first Bulgarian club to advance that far in a European club competition.
+Asparuhov finished the tournament as its top scorer with six goals.
+His performances for the Plovdiv side helped earn him a place in the Bulgaria national team, and as a Botev player he represented Bulgaria at the 1962 FIFA World Cup in Chile.

+At Botev, Asparuhov played in an attacking trio with Dinko Dermendzhiev and Georgi Popov.
+The trio was known as “Chiko–Tumbi–Gundi–Gol”.

 In October 1963, Asparuhov returned to Levski Sofia.